Cost plus pricing is an easy way to price your goods and services. You simply work out your costs and add a profit markup, I’ll show you how it works.

 It’s also easy to communicate to your customers and, as a result, a justifiable way to talk about your pricing.
 So, if you want to up your prices, you can share your new pricing structure in a fair, understandable way: your production costs have gone up by X%, and this means your selling cost has gone up by X%.
 No arguments (well, hopefully!).

-On the other hand, while cost plus pricing is undoubtedly one of the quickest ways to figure out how much you should charge for your services, it can also limit you and leave you with missed opportunities.
+On the other hand, while this method is undoubtedly one of the quickest ways to figure out how much you should charge for your services, it can also limit you and leave you with missed opportunities.

 This is because cost plus pricing ignores the need for competitor analysis or customer research; this puts you at risk of over or underpricing your product or services, which could result in a loss of sales.